Clicky

 Tips for Using ISO Settings

+Start with a Low ISO Setting: It's always best to start with a low ISO setting and adjust as needed.
 This will help keep your photos noise-free, and you can always increase the ISO if you need to capture more light.

-Different situations require different ISO settings.
+Know the Appropriate ISO Setting for Different Situations: Different situations require different ISO settings.
 For example, when shooting landscapes, it's best to use a lower ISO setting, such as ISO 100 or 200.
 On the other hand, if you're photographing a fast-moving subject, you may need to use a higher ISO setting, such as ISO 800 or 1600.

-Be Prepared to Adjust Your Settings Quickly: When shooting in ever-changing conditions, it's important to be prepared to adjust your settings quickly.
 If you're shooting a sunset, for instance, you may have to quickly increase the ISO setting in order to capture the right amount of light before the sun goes down.

 Use Exposure Compensation to Adjust Your Photos: